Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a solution-specific webhook |

 |

 Country filter | Filters search results by country, meaning that the results presented in the webhook/API response will only include the hits from the selected countries (ISO 3166-1 Alpha-2 codes).
-The countries selected here will be merged with the countries present in initData or the document. |
+The countries selected here will be merged with the countries present in initData or the document.
+Note that because sanctions go across borders, the sanctions results are shown regardless of the country filter. |

 |